In this article, we are going to describe how to use Parseur to parse a webpage from a link in an email or document.

 Step 4: Watch Parseur parse a web page and profit!

-Creating the template will parse your document and extract the relevant data from it.
+Creating the template will parse your document and extract the relevant data.

 Now, every time you send a similar email with a link, the web page will be fetched and if it matches one of your existing templates, data from the web page will be parsed and extracted automatically.